-Finally, a study in March 2017 supported all the initial findings.
-The authors of this study concluded that:
+Published in the Journal of Obstetrics and Gynaecology, this study supported all the initial findings.
+The authors concluded that:

 Dates fruit consumption during late pregnancy has been shown to positively affect the outcome of labour and delivery without adverse effect on the mother and child.”

 Why would eating dates during pregnancy help?

-Researchers have found that date fruit has an oxytocin-like effect on the body, leading to increased sensitivity of the uterus.
-It also helps stimulate uterine contractions, and reduces postpartum hemorrhage the way oxytocin does.
-They also found that it contains many nutritional benefits for pregnant mamas.
+Researchers found that date fruit has an oxytocin-like effect on the body, leading to increased sensitivity of the uterus.
+Dates may also help stimulate uterine contractions and reduce postpartum hemorrhage the way oxytocin does.
+They also found that dates contain many nutritional benefits for pregnant mamas.

 “Date fruit contains saturated and unsaturated fatty acids such as oleic, linoleic, and linolenic acids, which are involved in saving and supplying energy and construction of prostaglandins.
 In addition, serotonin, tannin, and calcium in date fruit contribute to the contraction of smooth muscles of the uterus.
 Date fruit also has a laxative effect, which stimulates uterine contractions.”